mariam138/globetrotters-gazette/README.md

 All Python code was validated using the [CI Python Linter](https://pep8ci.herokuapp.com/).
 All files were checked and any errors were fixed.
 All files now have no errors.

+### Accessibility

+Accessibility was checked using the [WAVE Webaim](https://wave.webaim.org/) accessibility checker.
+Initially, there were some contrast errors particularly with links so these link colours were changed for better contrast.
+Other than that, there are no errors for accessibility on the website.

 ## Technologies

 Several technologies were used in creating this blog site.